oschonrock/hibp/README.md

 ```

-(NOTE: the snap versions are slightly different to the manually installed ones:
+NOTE: the snap versions are slightly different to the manually installed ones:
-1. the use a "period" separator in their names, like `hibp.download` -
+1. the use a "period" separator in their names, like `hibp.download`,
 because `snap` enforces that.
 2. they are restricted to where they can read and write files ($HOME
 and subdirs only), because `snap` senselessly tries to protect